BeauNouvelle/SwiftyGuitarChords/README.md

 `showFingers`: Determines if the finger numbers should be drawn on top of the dots.
 Default `true`.

 `showChordName` Determines if the chord name should be drawn above the chord.
 Choosing this option will reduce the size of the chord chart slightly to account for the text.
 Default `true`.
+The display mode can be set for Key and Suffix.
+Default `rawValue`

 `forPrint`: If set to `true` the diagram will be colored Black, ignoring the users device settings.
 If set to `false`, the color of the diagram will match the system label color.
 Dark text for light mode, and Light text for dark mode.
 Default `false`.